cherrypy/cherrypy/sphinx/source/deploy.rst

 Notice how we attach the bus methods to the Twisted's own lifecycle.

-Save that code into a module named `cptw.py` and run it as follow:
+Save that code into a module named `cptw.py` and run it as follows:

 .. code-block:: bash